Liberty University: Modern history

 In 2004, Liberty University named its School of Government for Jesse Helms, a former U.S. senator from North Carolina and a Falwell family friend.

-In 2005, Barron's Profiles of American Colleges ranked undergraduate admission to LU as "competitive", its fourth-highest of six ranks.
-When high-speed Internet connections became more widespread around 2005, Liberty began to offer online courses to a larger adult population.
+In 2006, Barron's Profiles of American Colleges ranked undergraduate admission to LU as "competitive", its fourth-highest of six ranks.
+When high-speed Internet connections became more widespread around 2005, Liberty began to offer exclusively online courses to a larger adult population.

 After Falwell Sr. died in 2007, his son Jerry Falwell Jr. became the university's second chancellor and fourth president.
-At the time, the university listed $259 million in assets.

-Liberty University Online Academy was formed in 2007, serving 23 students.

-In 2009, Liberty University withdrew official recognition of the student Young Democrats club, saying that the club's political positions, including support of abortion rights, conflicted with the school's.
-The school's College Republicans club remains officially recognized.
+In May 2009, Liberty University withdrew official recognition of the student Young Democrats club, saying that the club's political positions, including support of abortion rights, conflicted with the school's.
+Liberty's College Republicans club remained officially recognized, and continued to receive University funding.
+After criticism however, Liberty announced new policy that would treat all political clubs as unofficial, allowing students to meet on campus, but not providing any funds to such clubs.
+The new policy also stated that Liberty reserved the right to refuse a club's ability to meet on campus if a club endorsed "candidates whose views are contrary to the university’s Christian mission."